dhruvbhavsar0612/fastsql-project-setup/CONTRIBUTING.md

-# Contributing to setup-fastsql
+# Contributing to fastapi-smith

-First off, thank you for considering contributing to setup-fastsql!
+First off, thank you for considering contributing to fastapi-smith!
 It's people like you that make this tool better for everyone.

 ## Table of Contents